PeterBear0909/nasal_ELVC/index.md

 - TWnews: 10,000 generated utterances as augmented parallel corpus
 - GPTgen: 10,000 generated utterances as augmented parallel corpus

-The sNL/sEL data were generated based on the above NL/EL datasets.
+The sNL/sEL data were generated based on the above EL dataset.

 ### Evaluation Metric